laravel-enso/image-transformer/README.md

 * php7.1-gd or php-imagick

 On Linux, you can do that with: `sudo apt-get install pngquant gifsicle jpegoptim php7.1-gd`

+### Use
+The `ImageTransformer` class has 2 public methods:
+- `optimize`, which takes no argument and tries to optimize all the files given when building the class instance
+- `resize`, which takes the target width and height and resizes all the files given when building the class instance

 ### Notes